 There are two main sources of blue light.
 The first is screens and electronic devices.
-This includes modern televisions as well as computer monitors and mobile devices.
+This includes modern televisions, as well as computer monitors and mobile devices.
 The other is modern, energy-efficient light bulbs.
 Incandescent light bulbs tend to produce more yellow light, while LED and fluorescent bulbs are bluer.
 There are also some minor sources.
-For example, the USB multi chargers sometimes called “octopi” that a lot of people travel with often have a blue light to indicate that they are active.
-Nightlights can also be a blue light source, especially as people tend to see blue light as calming and thus choose blue nightlights, especially for young children.
+For example, the USB multi chargers, sometimes called “octopi”, that a lot of people travel with often have a blue light to indicate they are active.
+Nightlights can also be a blue light source, especially as people tend to see blue light as calming and, thus, choose blue nightlights, especially for young children.

 The primary reason why blue light late at night is bad for us is that it can mess up our circadian rhythm.
 Our internal clock is aligned by daylight, so having too much blue light late at night can trigger insomnia, particularly in people who tend to already be night owls.
 Blue light at night suppresses the natural production of melatonin that tells us when we need to sleep.

-There are also some indicators that blue light can increase the risk of macular degeneration and cataracts and contribute to eye strain, especially amongst people who spend a lot of time looking at a screen.
-Blue light tends to scatter more and is harder for your eyes to focus, meaning that they have to do more work.
+There are also some indicators blue light can increase the risk of macular degeneration, cataracts, and contribute to eye strain, especially amongst people who spend a lot of time looking at a screen.
+Blue light tends to scatter more and is harder for your eyes to focus, meaning they have to do more work.
 There are some links with cancer, diabetes, heart disease, and obesity, but these may be side effects of the primary problem, which is blue light messing up our sleep.

 Blue light is not always bad for us.
 In fact, exposure to blue light during the day improves mood and alertness.
 Exposure to daylight is the best, so it is always a good idea to go outside every day, if only briefly.
-Ideally, you should go outside first thing in the morning, as this will “wake up” your brain and body and help prevent something called sleep inertia, where you are only part of the way awake.
+Ideally, you should go outside first thing in the morning, as this will “wake up” your brain and body, helping prevent something called sleep inertia where you are only part of the way awake.

 However, we also need to do something about the amount of blue light exposure we get at certain times and in certain contexts.
 Here are some things you can do:

-The best solution to blue light exposure, especially for people who work at a computer and then like to play video games or watch television is blue light glasses.
+The best solution to blue light exposure, especially for people who work at a computer, like to play video games, or watch television is blue light glasses.
 These filter out all of the blue light from reaching your eyes.

 If you do need and use prescription eyewear, you can talk to your eye doctor about adding blue light blocking to your glasses.
-Blue light blocking can be added to most types of glasses, but what you should ask for is a prescription set to your typical computer reading distance.
-This improves eye strain over using either readers or distance glasses to use a computer (using bifocals or varifocals is often a bad idea as the narrow channel can compromise your ergonomics and cause back and neck problems).
+Blue light blocking can be added to most types of glasses, but, what you should ask for is a prescription set to your typical computer reading distance.
+This improves eye strain more than using either readers or distance glasses to use a computer (using bifocals or varifocals is often a bad idea, as the narrow channel can compromise your ergonomics and cause back and neck problems).
 Generally, you should also get an anti-glare coating on computer glasses.
 While this can increase the expense, it can help improve your health and even your productivity.